cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-`authenticateTx` ensures that the provided message contains the correct interchain account owner address. `executeMsg` will call the message handler and therefore execute the message.
+`authenticateTx` ensures that the provided message contains the correct interchain account Owner address. `executeMsg` will call the message handler and therefore execute the message.

 ## SDK security model